H. L. Bourgeois High School

 H. L. Bourgeois High School is a public high school in Gray, Louisiana, United States and one of four traditional high schools in the Terrebonne Parish School District.
 The school is named after Henry Louis Bourgeois, an educator who served as superintendent of the school district from 1914 to 1955.

 Built in response to a rising population at Terrebonne High School, the school opened in 1973 and was first accredited by the Southern Association of Colleges and Schools in 1975.
 For its first 40 years, HLB primarily served students in grades 10–12.
 For the 2013–2014 school year, an all-new Freshman Center was completed to serve ninth-grade students.
 Prior to this, freshman students were housed at nearby Evergreen Junior High School.

 The school serves the communities of Gray, Schriever, Gibson, Donner, and Chacahoula, as well as parts of Houma and Thibodaux.

-Extracurriculars

-Clubs and organizations

-HLB also offers students opportunities to participate in clubs and organizations: